Parallel Test-Time Scaling with Multi-Sequence Verifiers: Related Work

-Confidence estimation for LLMs has been studied through black-box and white-box approaches.
-Black-box approaches have focused on prompting a language model to verbalize its confidence \citep{lin2022teaching,tian2023just}. \citet{xiong2023can} finds that white-box approaches to calibration, which instead probe internal states \citep{kadavath2022language}, generally outperform their black-box counterparts. \citet{lyu2025calibrating} investigates using global sequence statistics such as the entropy of answer distribution to calibrate the majority voted answer, but their method cannot be applied to calibrating the other answers. \citet{zhang2025reasoning} demonstrates an interesting result that intermediate answers from reasoning models such as DeepSeek R1 \citep{guo2025deepseek} can be robustly calibrated through lightweight probes on their hidden states, and apply this finding to early stopping in the decoding of a single sequence.
+\paragraph{Calibration of LLM outputs.} Confidence estimation for LLMs has been studied through black-box and white-box approaches.
+Black-box approaches have focused on prompting a language model to verbalize its confidence \citep{lin2022teaching,tian2023just}. \citet{xiong2023can} find that white-box approaches to calibration, which instead probe internal states \citep{kadavath2022language}, generally outperform their black-box counterparts. \citet{zhang2025reasoning} demonstrate an interesting result that intermediate answers from reasoning models can be robustly calibrated through a lightweight probe on their hidden states, and apply this finding to early stopping in the decoding of a single sequence.